therab6it/UCSD_CSE151A-SS1/README.md

 ## Project Overview

-This project aims to predict the voting behavior of congress members on bills using natural language processing (NLP) techniques and machine learning models.
-The project utilizes BERT and DistilBERT embeddings to process bill text, titles, summaries, committees, cosponsors, and subjects, and employs neural networks and logistic regression models for prediction.
+This project aims to predict the voting behavior of congress members on bills using natural language processing techniques and machine learning models.
+The project utilizes BERT and DistilBERT embeddings to process bill text, titles, and summaries, while using One Hot Encoding committees, cosponsors, and subjects, and employs neural networks and logistic regression models for prediction.

 ## Project Structure